LexPry/Everything_Under_The_Sun/README.md

 An E-commerce site, using Spring Boot, MariaDB, and React.

+## Goals

-With this application you will be able to create an account or login using a pre-existing account, add things to your cart, checkout, and even get a receipt in your email.
+With this application you will be able to create an account or login using a pre-existing account, add things to your cart, checkout, and even get a receipt in your email

-A lot of functionality is not implemented yet but will be added over the next few days.

 ### Currently working on
+- A 'Create Account' page
+- Login functionality
-Login functionality, and creating a user account.
+- being able to create a user account.

+### Recently finished
+Making a login modal